Editor’s note: Looking for our most updated list of best writing websites? Here’s our list for 2021.

 Post you’ll like: The real schedule of a self-published book

 The team at Novel Publicity believes every story should be told, and have its own platform and loyal fans.
 With that core belief in mind, it provides guidance on writing, marketing and publishing.
 Posts cover everything from social media strategy and book design to finances and author blogging.

 Post you’ll like: Money, Money, Money: The Finances of Publishing

 It took Kristen Kieffer two and a half years to finish her first draft — then she realized she had made every mistake in the book.
-She vowed not to let these personal lessons go to waste, so she created She’s Novel, a blog and resource hub that helps writers more-easily navigate the journey of crafting brilliant novels.
+She vowed not to let these personal lessons go to waste, so she created Well-Storied (formerly She’s Novel), a blog and resource hub that helps writers more-easily navigate the journey of crafting brilliant novels.

-Post you’ll like: How to Write a Book Series
+Post you’ll like: How to Find Your Character’s Motivation

 You’ve written your book.
 Now what?
 Standoutbooks has tons of articles, templates, tools and resource recommendations for getting your book published and marketed to the max.
 While you’re there, grab your free Book Marketing Plan and Press Release templates.